13 Things You Didn’t Know About the History of Plastic Surgery

 They probably don’t realize that plastic surgery is at least as old as Ancient Egypt, predating things like anesthesia and antiseptics by several millennia.
-In fact, chances are there’s quite a bit you didn’t know about cosmetic surgery throughout the ages.
-After all, it’s not the kind of thing they generally cover in high school, or for that matter, university, history courses.
+In fact, chances are there’s quite a bit you didn’t know about cosmetic surgery history.
+After all few, if any, high school or university history courses cover the history of plastic surgery.

 The text itself has been dated to roughly 2500 to 3000 BCE and is alleged to contain descriptions of broken noses and their repair.
 The reconstructive efforts of the ancient Egyptians ring true of rhinoplasty, and as such the text is generally considered to contain the earliest known mention of plastic surgery.

 But the Egyptians weren’t the only culture dabbling in reconstructive surgeries.
 There is ample evidence suggesting such procedures were taking place in ancient Rome and India as well.

 2. One of the earliest known cosmetic surgeons was a Hindu legend

 The title of “father of plastic surgery” has been bestowed on both Gaspare Tagliacozzi, an Italian surgeon from the 16th century, and Harold Gillies, a 19th century surgeon from New Zealand.
 While they’re both celebrated for their pioneering contributions to modern plastic surgery, neither holds the title of the first plastic surgeon.
 An ancient Indian healer named Sushruta was actually the first plastic surgeon on record.